akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 Anyways, I rewrote the whole thing in Go.
 It'd been a few years, and I wanted to brush up.
 Go also made it easier to implement Grid Representation 2.0.

 Now, we can precompute valid rows as a list of `uint16` values.
-We can also compute a map `reverse` where `reverse[x]` stores the bitwise reverse of `x`: this makes it easier to fill the bottom half of the grid.
+We can also compute a map `reverse` where `reverse[x]` stores the bitwise reverse of row `x`: this makes it easier to fill the bottom half of the grid.

 So given three rows `a`, `b`, and `c`, how do we calculate all possible next rows `x`?
 It might help to look at a diagram (`1` represents black, and `0` represents white):